-This page is intentionally blank.
-For Bunk1 information, please email office@falconcamp.com
+This page intentionally left blank.
+If you have a child at camp and need the Bunk1 information, please email tali@falconcamp.com

 PACKAGES

 Campers anxiously await "care packages" from home while they enjoy their experiences at Falcon.
 Sometimes nothing tastes better than cookies a parent baked while they were thinking of you.
 However, food in the cabin can also present difficulties for your child and their cabinmates.
 An overabundance of snacks, dealing with the need to share equally and "misplaced candy" are all problems that can be easily avoided.